 What You Need to Know About Where Movie Stars Live

-To satisfy visitors' curiosity, tour operators and map-makers may highlight the places where a star used to live.
-In some cases, they just make things up or rely on unsubstantiated "facts" that are anything but true.
-I've even heard a tour guide claim that Beverly Hills' fire hydrants are platinum-plated, all the while wondering why someone hadn't ripped them off just to get the precious metal.
+To satisfy visitors' curiosity, tour operators and map-makers often highlight the places where a star used to live.
+In some cases, they just make things up or rely on unsubstantiated "facts" that are anything but accurate.
+Among the outrageous claims they make may include saying that Beverly Hills' fire hydrants are platinum-plated, possibly thinking that their guests are so gullible that they won't wonder why someone hadn't ripped them off just to get the precious metal.

 Maps to Hollywood Movie Star Homes